LoopKit/loopdocs/docs/loop-3/displays_v3.md

 ![Tap Graph of Blood Glucose to reveal separate elements of prediction selectable to demonstrate effects](../operation/loop-settings/img/glucose_hidden.svg){width="300"}
 {align="center"}

 The graph at the top of this view will match your Glucose Chart.
-Below this chart you will see a very detailed explanation of all of the variables that Loop takes into account in predicting your future glucose value.
-Each of those effects (including Carbohydrates, Insulin, Glucose Momentum and Retrospective Correction) includes details of the calculation used.
-You can tap on any of the entries to turn them off and on for visualization.
-The resulting changes can be viewed by the changes in the dashed lines.
+Below this chart you will see an explanation of the variables Loop takes into account in predicting your future glucose value:  Carbohydrates, Insulin, Glucose Momentum and Retrospective Correction.
+You can tap on any of the entries to see the effects of that component by looking at the dashed lines.

+!!! note "Display Only"
-Note - these elements are not turned on and off in the Loop predictions.
+    These elements are not turned on and off in the Loop predictions.
 They just modify the graph so you can view the relative effects.

 ### Active Insulin Chart

 ![Plot of insulin on board (IOB); active amount above or below basal using insulin model](../operation/loop-settings/img/active_insulin.jpg){width="400"}
 {align="center"}

 The Active Insulin chart displays the total insulin contribution from both temp basals and boluses.
-Active IOB can be either positive and negative IOB.
+Active IOB can be either positive or negative.
 Negative IOB results from the suspension of normally scheduled basals.
 The active insulin displayed in the upper right corner of the chart does NOT include insulin contributions from a recently enacted temp basal or bolus until the (for Medtronic) pump’s reservoir volume is read and confirms a drop in reservoir volume (confirming the insulin has actually been delivered).
 The opposite is true for Omnipods.
 If a message is sent from Loop, it assumes the pod got the message and enacted it - even if the acknowledgement is not received.
 Later, when communication is restored, if a command was not enacted by the pod, the Event History is updated.

 **Medtronic Only**: So long as you have Event History as the Preferred Data Source in Loop settings, primed insulin deliveries (e.g., cannula fills or manual primes) will not be counted towards IOB.